DrEpico/event-manager/README.md

 # ThAmCo Project Requirements
 This project involves managing food items and menus for the Catering system and Event management system, adhering to the functional requirements outlined below.
-API methods utilise DTOs to simplify input and output handling, unless deemed unnecessary.
+All API methods in Catering utilise DTOs to simplify input and output handling (unless deemed unnecessary).

 <!--## Functional Requirements
 # Must (Critical requirements)